 Make the Right Choice!

 Underemployment is a significant concern for recent college graduates, but choosing the right degree can help mitigate this risk.
-Our programs in computer engineering, civil engineering, and electrical engineering prepare students for successful careers with lower rates of underemployment.
+Our programs in nursing, computer engineering, civil engineering, and electrical engineering prepare students for successful careers with lower rates of underemployment.
 Explore these programs to set yourself up for a bright and stable future!